-We have provided general conditions for nonparametric point identification of static binary games with incomplete information, and associated estimators that converge at parametric rates for a semiparametric specification of the model with linear payoffs.
-The point identification extends to allow for the presence of multiple Bayesian Nash equilibria in the data-generating process, without equilibrium selection rules.
-We show that assumptions required for identification are plausible and have ready economic interpretations in the example of standard firm entry game.
+We have provided conditions for nonparametric identification of static binary games with incomplete information, and associated estimators that converge at parametric rates for a semiparametric specification of the model with linear payoffs.
+The point identification extends to allow for the presence of multiple Bayesian Nash equilibria in the data-generating process.
+We show that assumptions required for identification are plausible and have ready economic interpretations in contexts such as simultaneous market entry decisions by firms.